Kristyn-Mimura/Kristyn-Mimura.github.io/projects/project-2.md

   - Graphic Design
   - Adobe Illustrator

-summary: Used Adobe Illustrator for a graphic design project to create and design the cocnept for a ficitonal food truck business
+summary: Used Adobe Illustrator for a graphic design project to create and design the concept for a fictional food truck business
 ---

 <img class="ui large image" src="../images/pctruck.png">